Unfazed by Greece, some fund managers stay bullish on Europe

 Combined with lower oil prices, the ECB now expects eurozone GDP to grow by 1.5 percentage points in 2015 and 1.9 percentage points in 2016.
 The eurozone economy rose by an annual rate of 1 percent in the most recent quarter.

 To be sure, the significant decline in the value of the euro has eaten into the returns for some dollar-based investors.
-Burrell said that Thornburg had partial currency hedges in place during the early part of the first quarter, but that it has reduced its hedging after the euro's decline.
+Burrell, the Thornburg fund manager, said that his portfolio had partial currency hedges in place during the early part of the first quarter, but that the fund no longer has currency hedges in place after the euro's decline.

 Testorf, whose fund has been trimming its holdings of Japanese stocks to have cash available to buy European stocks on declines, is planning on increasing his holdings of Italian banks such as Intesa Sanpaolo and Banca Popolare di Milano in the event of a selloff.
 Both companies should benefit from increased consolidation in the Italian banking sector over the next 12 months, he said, which will give the companies more pricing power.